JingoBongo/creditworthiness_service/README.md

 TODO

 init:
-Create database  if doesn't exist. populate DB by config create tables by schemas(separate folder, json format), list from config
+Create database  if doesn't exist.
+CHECK populate DB by config              CHECK create tables by schemas(separate folder, json format), list from config      CHECK

-make it possible for service to have predefined port from config make Bus\Sys tables etc have name & path variables instead of just name make separate table for scheduled processes so we can kill them or maintain their count
+make it possible for service to have predefined port from config               CHECK make Bus\Sys tables etc have name & path variables instead of just name make separate table for scheduled processes so we can kill them or maintain their count